Rigid Group Actions on Complex Tori are Projective (after Ekedahl): Proof of Theorem

 \Proof In one direction, the Hodge-type determines $V^{0,1} , V^{1,0}$, since, $\sA$ being commutative, $V$ splits into character spaces $V_{\sigma_j}$, and the function $\tau_V$ determines whether $V_{\sigma_j} \subset V^{0,1} $, or $V_{\sigma_j} \subset V^{1,0} $.

 In the other direction, the given Hodge structure is preserved by the action of $\sA$ hence we have an action in the category of rational Hodge structures.

-\begin{lemma} Assume that we have a rigid action $(V,\sA,r)$ of split type, where is commutative and without loss of generality all the $F_i$'s are pairwise non isomorphic. \begin{itemize} \item[i)] If $l=1$ (so $\sA=: F$ is a field), $V \cong W^n$ in $\sH^1$, where $W$ is a Hodge structure of $F$. \item[ii)] the rational Hodge structure $V$ splits as a direct sum where $W_j$ is a Hodge structure on $F_j$ and $n_j \geq 0$.
+\begin{lemma} Assume that we have a rigid action $(V,\sA,r)$ of split type, where is commutative and each $F_i$ is a field. \begin{itemize} \item[i)] If $l=1$ (so $\sA=: F$ is a field), $V \cong W^n$ in $\sH^1$, where $W$ is a Hodge structure on $F$. \item[ii)] the rational Hodge structure $V$ splits as a direct sum where $W_j$ is a Hodge structure on $F_j$ and $n_j \geq 0$.

 \end{itemize} \end{lemma}

 \begin{proof} Assertion i): here $V$ is an $F$-vector space, and so $f \colon V \stackrel{\sim}{\to} F^n$ as vector spaces.
 As we observed the rigidity of $(V,F,r)$ implies that all embeddings of $F$ into $\CC$ appear in either $V^{1,0}$ or $V^{0,1}$, hence $F$ has no real ones.
 Let $\sigma_1, ..., \sigma_d$ be the embeddings of $F$ appearing in $V^{1,0}$, so that $\overline{\sigma_1}, ..., \overline{\sigma_d}$ are the ones appearing in $V^{0,1}$.
 Define a Hodge structure $W$ on $F$ according to the type of $V$, i.e. as follows: